VU-Applied-Programming-for-AI-2025/Group-8/README.md

 ## Installation details

 ### Prerequisites:
+- Ensure you have python == 3.12 installed.
 - Ensure you have all dependencies installed.
 These are listed in a file named `requirements.txt`.
 You can install them using `pip install -r requirements.txt`.

 #### 1. Set up environment variables